France - The Southern Coast 9 Days

 • Vieux Nice is the city’s vibrant old town, with narrow cobblestone streets and pastel-hued buildings where shops sell Niçoise soaps and Provençal textiles, plus meats and cheeses.

-• Relaxing at the beach in Nice is a “must-do” if you’re visiting the Rivera in the summer.
+• Relaxing at the beach in Nice is a “must-do” if you’re visiting the Riviera in the summer.

-• If your active, stroll the coastal pathway of Cape Ferrat.
-A great walk!
+• If you’re active, stroll the pleasant coastal pathway of Cape Ferrat.
 The trail is 12 km.

 • Overnight: Nice, (6 nights)